Stasis Theory: The Building Block of Effective Rhetoric

 It is important to note that the connection between the components of a fact may be different.
 For example, the point of disagreement may be the presence of the action itself, the purpose, the method, etc., which will give a different relationship between the components.
 It is possible to highlight the problematic core and the semantic periphery in fact.
 The problematic core is the main subject of argumentation and determines the content of the statement.
 The semantic periphery is represented in the form of verbal images, characteristics of the persons involved, the circumstances of the case, participants in its discussion, etc., and creates a general ethical and emotional attitude to the problem.

-The fact as positive or negative is argued in the status coniecturalis in the content limited by the statement of the question, but the circumstances that are not included in the problematic core of the argumentation of the status coniecturalis can be used as material for additional arguments.
+The fact as positive or negative is argued in the stasis coniecturalis in the content limited by the statement of the question, but the circumstances that are not included in the problematic core of the argumentation of the stasis coniecturalis can be used as material for additional arguments.

-If the facts are established and there is agreement about them, but the question of what they are remains controversial: to what semantic area would it be correct to attribute them?
-Then we are dealing with the status finitionis and answering the question “quid sit?” – “What is it?”.
+If the facts and issues are established and there is agreement about them, but the question of what they are remains controversial: to what semantic area would it be correct to attribute them?
+Then we are dealing with the stasis theory finitionis and answering the question “quid sit?” – “What is it?”.

-There are five main problems in the status finitionis:
+There are five main problems in the statis finitionis:

 - Homogeneous and heterogeneous norms.
 The hierarchy of norms can relate to both homogeneous norms, for example, legal, and to heterogeneous norms, for example, legal and moral;